kennyoungC/Web-Homework-Task-Vinted/README.md

 This project meets all the requirements of the Vinted Web Task.
 It showcases my expertise in React, TypeScript, SCSS, and API integration.
 The code is well-documented and tested for reliable functionality.

-If you have any questions or need further assistance, feel free to reach out.
+If you have any questions or need further assistance, feel free to reach out @ obikenneth913@gmail.com.